 Gallery of Espalier Forms

 Espalier is a beautiful and functional way to grow fruit trees.
 In our video, Tricia talks about the techniques needed to prune and train an espalier.
-Espaliered trees and plants may be time intensive to maintain but they repay you in high fruit production in a very small space.
-If you're considering adding an espalier to your garden, the first step is planning.
-Choose a shape you find beautiful and appropriate for the space you're filling.
-This type of tree training may date back to ancient Egypt and was practiced by the Romans.
-The practice was refined into to high art in 17th century Europe.
-Espalier, as you may have guessed, is a French word borrowed from the Italian for "something to lean against."
-The word originally referred only to the trellis the tree was trained upon.
-In modern use it means the tree, the trellis, and the act of training the tree.
-Espalier forms are usually divided into two styles: formal and informal.
+This type of tree training dates back to ancient Egypt, and was also practiced by the Romans.
+The practice was refined into high art in 17th century Europe.
+Espalier is a French/Italian word for "something to lean against."
+In modern use, it means the tree, the trellis, and the act of training the tree.

 Informal Espalier